-Commercial property coverage at full replacement cost with a loss limit of \$495 million with a deductible of \$50,000 is in effect.
+Commercial property coverage at full replacement cost with a loss limit of \$500 million with a deductible of \$50,000 is in effect.
 Earthquake/Flood coverage has a separate limit of \$50 million with the Port self-insuring (as a deductible) five percent of the property value for each location.

-There is one open major claim against the Port's insurance carrier, which arose from an accident in 2012, and resulted in a verdict against the Port in 2015 within the liability insurance policy limits.
-The liability insurance carrier is currently perfecting an appeal.
+There is one open major claim against the Port's insurance carrier, which arose from an accident in 2018.
+This claim is still under litigation.